A Guide to Burglar and Wireless Alarms

 Did you know that there were over 20,000 cases of reported burglaries in London in 2016 alone?
-Being one of the biggest metropolitan cities of the world, as well as a center of the industry, it will be no stranger to burglaries in the future.
-This is why it is recommended for homeowners to invest in comprehensive home security mechanisms like burglar alarms and wireless alarms.
+Being one of the biggest metropolitan cities of the world, as well as a centre of the industry, it will be no stranger to burglaries in the future.
+This is why it is recommended for homeowners or business owners to install modern home security mechanisms like wireless alarms, CCTV systems, access control systems, fire and smoke detectors.

-So, you want to look into getting an alarm system but don’t know where to start.
-Well, worry not, this guide will tell you all that you need to know about burglar/ wireless alarms.
+So, you want to look into getting a burglar alarm system but don’t know where to start.
+Well, worry not, this guide will tell you all that you need to know about different options of burglar alarms.

 What are Burglar/Wireless Alarms?